Hwezah/Hwezah/README.md

 # Hi, I'm Kenneth 👋

-I'm a front-end developer passionate about crafting responsive, accessible interfaces with React, NextJs and Tailwind CSS.
+I'm a front-end developer passionate about crafting responsive, accessible interfaces with React and Tailwind CSS.
 I also work with WordPress and am exploring full-stack tools like Next.js and Supabase.
 Currently seeking junior front-end opportunities and collaborative projects!